FAQ's - Gutter Cleaning

 Gutter guards will prevent the vacuum tool from accessing the gutter.
 We can quote on removing this before we clean.
 This may involve an elevated work platform subject to your site and the gutter height.

 In our opinion, gutter guards are totally overrated.
-Native trees line Pohutukawa and Northern Rata drop needles as do Pine trees.
+Native trees like Pohutukawa and Northern Rata drop needles as do Pine trees.
 These pierce the mesh causing blockages on top of the guards.

 Seeds from all sorts of plants can also fall through the mesh and germinate causing blockages.
 The debris then jams behind the growing plant causing even worse problems.

-We can supply photos of what lurks underneath the gutter guard if you are interested in a quotation from skyHIGH..
+We can supply photos of what can typically lurk underneath gutter guard if you are interested in a quotation from skyHIGH.

 How do you work around power lines?